stefanhans/thoughts-about-contexting-talk/PITCHME.md

 Write functions or mappings <br>from anything into a binary hierarchy.

-- use standards like GPS, taxonomies ...
+- use standards like GPS, taxonomies
-- transform from dictionary, list, range ...
+- transform from dictionary, list, range
-- discover new ground
 - research a new subject area

 ---